bmack/fig-standards/proposed/event-manager.md

 Event Manager
 =============

-Event Dispatching allows developer to inject logic into an application easily.
+Event Dispatching allows developers to inject logic into an application easily.
 Many frameworks implement some form of a event dispatching that allows users to inject functionality with the need to extend classes.